luheeslo/CreditCardCheck/README.md

 # Problem solution code

-The logic for validate the credit card number is in `cc_check/core.py` and is described above:
+The logic for validate the credit card number is in `cc_check/core.py` and is described below:

 ```
 import re